-Launched in 2015, the Foundation for Young Australians’ (FYA) New Work Order research series, encompassing six reports to date, has analysed how disruption to the world of work has significant implications for young Australians.
+Launched in 2015, the Foundation for Young Australians’ (FYA) New Work Order research series, encompassing seven reports to date, has analysed how disruption to the world of work has significant implications for young Australians.

 Want to share the New Work Order journey?
 Download the summary here